crcx/retroforth/literate/Rx.md

 end of this file.) `Heap` points to the next free address.
 This is hard coded to an address beyond the end of the Rx kernel.
 I adjust this as needed if the kernel grows or shinks significantly.
-See the *Interpreter &amp; Compiler* section for more on this.
+See the *Interpreter & Compiler* section for more on this.

 ## Nga Instruction Set